From Questions to Next Steps

 User journey map — 6 stages from awareness to action

-An AI station that guides, not diagnoses
+An AI station that educates, not diagnoses

-Experience walkthrough — prototype demo
+Experience walkthrough — full kiosk prototype demo

 Contact is always opt-in